-Standards, interpretations and amendments to published standards that are not yet effective for the financial year ended 31 December 2016 and have not been applied in preparing of these financial statements.
+Standards, interpretations and amendments to published standards that are not yet effective for the financial year beginning on 1 January 2017 and have not been applied in preparing of these financial statements.

-• IFRS 9 Financial Instruments (2014) (Effective for annual periods beginning on or after 1 January 2018; to be applied retrospectively with some exemptions.
+IFRS 9 Financial Instruments (2014) (Effective for annual periods beginning on or after 1 January 2018; to be applied retrospectively with some exemptions.
 The restatement of prior periods is not required, and is permitted only if information is available without the use of hindsight.
-Early application is permitted.): This Standard replaces IAS 39, Financial Instruments: Recognition and Measurement, except that the IAS 39 exception for a fair value hedge of an interest rate exposure of a portfolio of financial assets or financial liabilities continues to apply, and entities have an accounting policy choice between applying the hedge accounting requirements of IFRS 9 or continuing to apply the existing hedge accounting requirements in IAS 39 for all hedge accounting.
+Early application is permitted):

+This Standard replaces IAS 39, Financial Instruments: Recognition and Measurement, except for the exceptions under IAS 39 for a fair value hedge of an interest rate exposure of a portfolio of financial assets or financial liabilities which continues to apply.
+Entities have an accounting policy choice between applying the hedge accounting requirements of IFRS 9 or continuing to apply the existing hedge accounting requirements in IAS 39 for all hedge accounting until the standard resulting from the IASB's project in macro hedge accounting is effective.